ML72/Librowser/README.md

 # Librowser

-Created for Los Altos Hacks on 4/24/2021
-By Emma Huang and Michael Li
+Created with 🍵 by Emma Huang and Michael Li @ Los Altos Hacks 2021

-A video demonstration can be found here: [enter URL later]
+> Keep your paper study resources organized with Librowser, a free bookmarking tool to store and track information about important content from your physical books and articles.

+- Watch the video demo [here](https://youtu.be/61QWYEd24lM)
+- Visit our Devpost project page [here](https://devpost.com/software/librowser)
+- Try Librowser out for yourself [here](https://librowser.herokuapp.com/)